jemurphyuk/python-basics/README.md

 git
 We will add:
 - variables
 - basic functions, print, type, input
+- operators and boolean
+- list and dictionaries
+- control flow
+- for loops

 ## Completed exercises in exercises folder